jadiclecio/sandstone/README.md

 Prerequisites
 =============

-You will currently need to follow prerequisites installed:
+You will currently need to following prerequisites installed:

 * [Nodejs][nodejs]
 * [LESS][less]
-* [Grunt][grunt]

 To intall the LESS preprocessor run the following after installing Nodejs

     (sudo) npm install -g less

+If you are using sandstone for a static website, you will also want:

+* [Grunt][grunt]

-Next install Grunt:
+Install Grunt:

     (sudo) npm install -g grunt